act65/mri-reconstruction/README.md

 # mri-reconstruction

 This repo contains my notes and code while exploring how to use learned priors for compressed sensing.
+The work was done in collaboration (I was working as a research assistant) with Paul Teal.

 ## Docs

-I have written a couple of documents detailing my thoughts on;
+I have written a couple of documents detailing my work and thoughts on;

 - [learned priors for comressed sensing](https://act65.github.io/mri-reconstruction/learned-prior)
 - [density estimation](https://act65.github.io/mri-reconstruction/density)